alexlaverty/laverty-mcgree-family-history/index.md

 Cr.
 Wallace : The report is correct.
 In fine weather the crossingis good.
 But the money is on the estimates, so the bridge must be constructed.

 Cr.
-Lyon : I don't see there isany urgent necessity for it.
+Lyon : I don't see there is any urgent necessity for it.

 Cr.
 H. Lane seconded the motion.
-In his opinion the bridge was required, and every one in the district was in favor of it. vInflood time the bridge would be required.
+In his opinion the bridge was required, and every one in the district was in favor of it.
+In flood time the bridge would be required.

 Cr.
 Lyon: We don't get floods now.